 - Assist in planning and executing project objectives

 - Attend briefings/meetings of interest in DC and prepare briefings

 Remunerations / Time Commitments:

-- Interns are expected to be in the IPSI office a minimum of 20 hours per week
+- Interns are expected to be in the IPSI office between 20 and 25 hours per week

 - Must attend mandatory Thursday morning staff meetings